jasondeglint/MaViS/README.md

 ![](/media/mavis_demo.gif)

 Additional resources include:
-1. A [short report]() including a description of the Jetson Nano and AWS setup.
+1. A [short report]() including a description of the engineering design and process of Jetson Nano and AWS.
 2. A [video demo]() and overview of the MaViS sytem.

-# Public Code
+# Setup

 This repository only contains the details and code to setup the Nvidia Jetson Nano.